clemenko/longhorn_encrypt/README.md

 |rke2| 68.183.150.214 | 8192 | 4 | 160 | Rocky Linux RockyLinux 8.5 x64 |
 |rke3| 167.71.188.101 | 8192 | 4 | 160 | Rocky Linux RockyLinux 8.5 x64 |

 We will need to make sure we have the `iscsi` packages installed.
-It is needed for Longhorn to expose RWX volumes.
+It is needed for Longhorn to expose RWX volumes. `SSH` into the nodes and install `iscsi`.

 ```bash
 yum install -y nfs-utils cryptsetup iscsi-initiator-utils; systemctl start iscsid.service; systemctl enable iscsid.service